Swamp Soup

 Can I freeze it?

 Yes indeed!
 This soup is great for stocking your freezer.
-After cooking, divide your soup into single servings, cool it completely in the refrigerator over night, then transfer to the freezer the next day.
+After cooking, divide your soup into single servings and cool it completely in the refrigerator overnight.
+Then, them transfer to the freezer the next day.
 You can freeze in quart-sized freezer bags or any freezer-safe meal prep container.

 A red soup pot full of Swamp Soup with a bowl of Swiss cheese cubes on the side